Click a toggle below to view our policies.

 - Check amounts are limited to $500

 - Stays up to 1 week may be paid at time of drop-off or in full at the time of pick-up.
-Stays over 2 weeks must be paid in bi-weekly installments with the first payment being made upon drop-off.
+Stays over two weeks must be paid in bi-weekly installments with the first payment being made upon drop-off.

 - Multi-Pet Discount